Verge3D Developer Kit

 Verge3D Developer Kit (DevKit) is a collection of examples, tools and source code which comes with Verge3D Enterprise package.
 This collection will help you to perform various developer tasks such as:

-Developer Kit is intended for seasoned programmers who wish to explore or modify the engine.
-You don't need it for creating Verge3D applications with the standard set of functionality.
+Developer Kit is intended for seasoned JavaScript programmers who wish to explore or tweak the engine (and Puzzles).
+It is not required (though might be useful) for creating Verge3D applications with the standard set of functionality.

 Installation and Configuration